JL0424/MAFFN/README.md

 The rest of the dataset operates as above

 2.Install dependencies
-- ssss
+- pytorch
-- ssss
+- torchvision
-- sssss
+- pytorch-ignite
-- sss
+- yacs
-- sss
+- scipy
-- sss
+- h5py

 3.Train and Test
 Enter the following commands to train and test the model: